-Gary Hamel - Barbara Ehrenreich - Paul Foot - Arthur Scargill - Aravind Adiga - John Lewis - Robert Tressell - The Secret Life of the Hospital TV - The Sydney Morning Herald -
+Gary Hamel - Barbara Ehrenreich - Paul Foot - Arthur Scargill - Aravind Adiga - John Lewis - Robert Tressell - The Secret Life of the Hospital TV - Nelson: Britain’s Great Naval Hero TV - The Sydney Morning Herald -

 The real damper on employee engagement is the soggy, cold blanket of centralized authority.
 In most companies, power cascades downwards from the CEO.
 Not only are employees disenfranchised from most policy decisions, they lack even the power to rebel against egocentric and tyrannical supervisors.
 Gary Hamel

 Employers have gone away from the idea that an employee is a long-term asset to the company, someone to be nurtured and developed, to a new notion that they are disposable.
 Barbara Ehrenreich

 But the courts, in ascending authority, solemnly declared that it was in the interests of justice for employers to be able to identify any ‘disloyal’ member of their staff and to sack them.
 Paul Foot, Judges Rule Against a Free Press

 I’ve never known the employer who gives you anything; you get as much as you are prepared to go out and take.
 Arthur Scargill

 If there is to be peace in our industrial life let the employer recognize his obligation to his employees – at least to the degree set forth in existing statutes.
 John L Lewis

 Over the men stood Misery, ever threatening them with dismissal and their wives and children with hunger.
-Behind Misery was Rushton, every bullying and goading him on to greater excesses and efforts for the furtherance of the good cause – which was to enable the head of the firm to accumulate money.
+Behind Misery was Rushton, ever bullying and goading him on to greater excesses and efforts for the furtherance of the good cause – which was to enable the head of the firm to accumulate money.
 Robert Tressell, The Ragged Trousered Philanthropist

 Everyone was afraid.
-They knew that it was almost impossible to get a job for any other firm.
+They knew that it was almost impossible to get a job from any other firm.
 They knew that this man had the power to deprive them of the means for earning a living; that he possessed the power to deprive their children of bread. ibid.

 An evil-minded worldly or unconverted person might possibly sum up the matter thus: these people required this work done: they employed this woman to do it, taking advantage of her poverty to impose upon her conditions of price and labour they would not have liked to endure themselves.
 Although she worked very hard, early and late, the money they paid her as wages was insufficient to enable her to provide herself with the bare necessities of life.
 Then her employers, being good, kind, generous, Christian people, came to the rescue and bestowed charity, in the form of cast-off clothing and broken victuals. ibid.

 They worked from half-past eight in the morning till eight at night, with an interval of an hour for dinner, and at half-past four they ceased work for fifteen minutes for tea.
 This was provided by the firm – half a pint for each girl, but they had to bring their own milk and sugar and bread and butter.

-Few of these girls ever learned their trades properly.
-(Work & Employer & Employee & Factory & Textiles & Working Class) ibid.
+Few of these girls ever learned their trades properly. ibid.

 As he grows older he will have to be content with even less; and all the time he holds his employment at the caprice and by favour of his masters, who regard him merely as a piece of mechanism that enables them to accumulate money – a thing which they are justified in casting aside as soon as it becomes unprofitable.
 And the working-man must not only be an efficient money-making machine, but he must also be the servile subject of his masters. ibid.